 America’s wild lands are under threat.
 If we don’t act, our children and grandchildren may never have the opportunity to experience them.

-"Maine's Wild Islands" is about the Maine Coastal Islands National Wildlife Refuge, one of the crown jewels of the National Wildlife Refuge System, a string of pearls stretching along the whole coast from New Hampshire to Canada.
+These islands directly benefit all of us: business people, birders, boaters, fishermen, hunters… anyone who loves the wildness of Maine.
+However the islands and their wildlife are offshore and many are unaware of this part of their heritage.
+This film, "Maine's Wild Islands," will introduce viewers to the Maine Coastal Islands National Wildlife Refuge, one of the crown jewels of the National Wildlife Refuge System, a string of pearls stretching along the whole coast from New Hampshire to Canada.
 The Refuge has been successfully managing and restoring seabird colonies in Maine for 33 years.
-These islands directly benefit all of us: business people, birders, fishermen, hunters… anyone who loves the wildness of Maine.

 "Maine's Wild Islands" is a celebration of wildness and success, and a call to action.